Vyral/base-template/_posts/2018-08-24-our-utah-market-is-shifting.md

 ---
 layout: post
 title: Our Utah Market Is Shifting
-date: 2018-08-24 17:56:18
+date: 2018-08-24 17:56:00
 tags:
   - Market Update
 excerpt: 'Our Utah market is shifting, but what does it mean to you?
 Let''s have a look.'
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Doug+Cary/Videos/2018/August/Wasatch+Front+Real+Estate+Agent-+Our+Utah+Market+Is+Shifting.mp4
 pullquote: >-
-  The fact that we saw a 15% increase of the number of homes on the market in just 45 days is pretty significant.
+  The fact that we saw a 15% increase in the number of homes on the market in just 45 days is pretty significant.
 enclosure_type: video/mp4
 enclosure_time: